IDCubed/oms-inside/README.md

 - iPhone developer(s) for the same
 - UI Developers (HTML/JavaScript/CSS/Angular)
 - UX designers to make the app is useful and enjoyable

-To ask questions, check out [Communication](#communication) or join one of the [Meetups](http://www.meetup.com/The-Happathon-Project-Hacking-Somerville-Happiness/).

-To Beta test the app when it's ready, join the [Beta Testers Google Group](https://groups.google.com/forum/#!forum/happathon).
+- Beta Testers: To Beta test the app when it's ready, join the [Beta Testers Google Group](https://groups.google.com/forum/#!forum/happathon).

 Learn more about or the project in general at [Meetup](http://www.meetup.com/The-Happathon-Project-Hacking-Somerville-Happiness/about/), and tech in particular by reading on below.

+To ask questions, check out our [Communication Channels](#communication) or join one of the [Meetups](http://www.meetup.com/The-Happathon-Project-Hacking-Somerville-Happiness/).

 ## Pilot Goal